 The Tessitore-Booger combo was less than popular among the primetime audience, and the two were relieved from the role before the 2020 season.

-He also has a popular Twitter account, @ESPNBooger, where he boasts over 145,000 followers and frequently tweets about sports.
+The former professional football player also has a popular Twitter account, @ESPNBooger, where he boasts over 161,000 followers and frequently tweets about sports.

 While Booger isn't a name most people would want attached to them, McFarland has owned the moniker since he was two.

-At this point, even if he wanted to, there’s no way the 42-year-old could shake the nickname.
+At this point, even if he wanted to, there's no way the 44-year-old could shake the nickname.